 3.3 Prices are due immediately with conclusion of the contract; complete delivery of goods, documents and services is no condition for payment.
 Unless otherwise agreed (for example prepayment) the net price is payable within 30 days from the date of invoice without deduction, otherwise Client is in default with payment.
 Objections of any kind in respect of the invoice must be submitted within 14 days after receipt of the invoice, otherwise the invoice is deemed accepted.
 However, the Seller shall be entitled at any time to make its performance dependent on payment versus delivery [Zug-um-Zug-Zahlungen] without stating reasons.
 Payment by cheque shall be excluded unless specifically agreed in an individual case.
 If the Client fails to make payment when due, the outstanding amounts shall bear interest at 5% p.a. from the due date; this shall be without prejudice to the right to claim higher interest and further damage in the event of default.

-3.5 If Client is in default with payment, the Seller shall be entitled to reimbursement of reminder costs and, without prejudice to further rights and claims, to demand default interest at 9% per year.
+3.5 If Client is in default with payment, the Seller shall be entitled to charge interest on arrears at the statutory rate (currently 9 percentage points above the base rate) and to charge reminder costs..
 If, after signing of the contract, the Seller learns of any circumstances which are capable of materially affecting the creditworthiness of the Client and which jeopardize payment by the Client of the amounts outstanding to the Seller under the contract concerned (including under other individual orders based on the same framework contract), the Seller shall have the right to make any outstanding deliveries, or provide any outstanding services, only against advance payment or provision of security.
 In this case, the Seller is entitled to set the Client a reasonable deadline within which the Client must, at the Seller's discretion, make payment or provide security for the Seller's performance concurrently.
 After fruitless expiry of the deadline, the Seller may withdraw from the contract.
 In the case of contracts for the manufacture of custom-made products, the Seller may declare withdrawal from the contract immediately.
 Statutory regulations on setting a deadline, above para.
 3.3 as well as § 321 BGB remain unaffected.

 4.2 Client will provide the Seller with forecasts to ensure that the Seller can prepare for potential future orders.

-4.3 Deliveries ex works are fulfilled with the provision of goods so that they are ready for collection by the Client.
+4.3 Deliveries EXW (Incoterms 2020) are fulfilled with the provision of goods so that they are ready for collection by the Client.
 If the Seller´s employees load transport-vehicles of the Client with such goods, they are deemed to act as vicarious agents of the Client and Seller may invoice the costs to Client.

 4.4 All dates and deadlines indicated by the Seller with respect to the delivery of goods and services shall be approximate only, unless a fixed date or deadline has been expressly promised or agreed.
 In the event that goods have been agreed to be shipped, the delivery dates and deadlines shall refer to the date of handover to the forwarder, carrier or other third party instructed to transport the goods.